slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 ### Admission controller

 The admission controller is the component that deploys artifacts / containers.
-It needs to be configured to verify deloyment attestations.
+It needs to be configured to verify deployment attestations.
 Verification requires the following metadata:

 1. Trusted roots, which is the metadata that defines:
     1. Which evaluators we trust - defined by their identity.